ChunhThanhDe/ChunhThanhDe.github.io/README.md

 See details here: https://dev.to/rodrigocastro_o/publishing-your-flutter-apps-into-github-pages-1l61

 ### Reference
-Project is developed and referenced from the source: https://github.com/ericknamukolo/ericknamukolo.github.io
+The project is developed and referenced from the source: https://github.com/ericknamukolo/ericknamukolo.github.io